phantomstudios/reveal-on-scroll/README.md

 // Or...

 new RevealOnScroll({
+  /**
-  // If multiple elements are visible at same time, this defines the delay before showing next element.
-Set to 0 to remove default stagger
+   * If multiple elements are visible at same time, this defines the delay
+   * before showing next element.
+   *
+   * Set to 0 to remove default stagger.
+   */
   delayBetweenQueuedElements: 150,

   // Threshold of element that has to be in view, before revealing element